cjknoble/NewarkDataMining/README.md

 # Scripts for Newark Data Mining
-Pulling data for Newark from different sources
+These scripts are used for pulling data from different sources for the city of Newark.
-The following codes are used for pulling imagery from Google Earth Imagery for Newark, NJ as well as Google search term results
+This includes pulling satellite imagery from Google Earth Imagery as well as Google search term results